 1) Be Organised

 Yep, it's the P word again...
 PLANNING.
-Great content needs a little preparation and thought, so get yourself into good habits and I promise you, you'll see a huge difference in your confidence levels AND your content.
+Killer content needs a little preparation and thought, so get yourself into good habits and I promise you, you'll see a huge difference in your confidence levels AND your content skills.

 The last thing you want to do is just churn out content for content's sake.
 You want your content to be valuable, right?
 So do a little research!
 Here are some of the things you might want to spend some time on before you begin your content creation: